 No-deal Brexit guidance: Consumer law

-The Law Society has published guidance for solicitors that highlights the changes in consumer law including civil and commercial cooperation that will occur should the UK leave the EU on 29 March 2019 without having reached an agreement with the EU.
+The Law Society has published guidance for solicitors that highlights the changes in consumer law including civil and commercial cooperation that will occur should the UK leave the EU without having reached an agreement with the EU.

 In this scenario, the EU and UK will have failed to sign a withdrawal agreement (governing the terms of the UK’s departure from the EU) and an agreement governing the future relationship between the two parties.